 “I feel sorry for people who don’t drink.
 When they wake up in the morning that’s as good as they’re going to feel all day.”

 Hello and a very warm welcome to The Kings Arms, Church Stretton.
 A traditional English Pub in the Shropshire Hills.
 The King Arms or The Kings, as it’s known locally, is situated on the High Street of Church Stretton in Shropshire, England.
-The pub is one of the oldest pubs in Church Stretton dating back to 1593.
+Dating back to 1593 the pub is one of the oldest pubs in Church Stretton .

-The building is timber framed and was built by Bonham Norton.
+The timber framed building was built by Bonham Norton.
 Norton, a local politician, was commissioned by King James the 1st to rebuild the town after most of the town center was destroyed by the great fire of early 1593.

 King James granted Norton a market to assist him with the improvement of the town.
 He received building timber from the lord of the manor, Sir Henry Townshend’s woods of Hawkhurst and Womerton.
 Norton used this timber wisely and not only rebuilt the pubs and lodging houses but also a school and a court house.